Industrial cooperation is a key element in Terma's business.

 Industrial cooperation is a prerequisite for maintaining and developing key competencies and capabilities in our field that are necessary for protecting Danish sovereignty, our national and European security interests, as well as to remain a competitive player in the global market.
 To do so, companies, such as Terma, enter into collaboration with foreign business partners to combine their unique strengths for the mutual benefit of all parties involved.

 Our approach to cooperation and partnerships always adhere to Terma’s Code of Conduct as well as our relevant internal policies, procedures, and training requirements.
+All employees responsible for these partnerships and offsets are trained within relevant procedures and policies, such as but not limited to tailored anti-corruption training.
 Furthermore, the IC&P department monitors and oversees the existing ventures, while coordinating quality checks for any new business partners as part of Terma’s formal due diligence process.
 This is also done to ensure that every venture has a legitimate business case behind it.
 For the same reason, Terma does not employ any agents or brokers specifically linked to industrial cooperation projects.
 Read more about our work with anti-corruption and business ethics in the link below.

 Read more here.